 How can you say that Edwards, the founder of IVF is a sinner?

 Only God can judge Dr. Edwards.
 However, the objective facts are that he is responsible for numerous deaths and I will even use the word murder.
-Reduction is abortion which is murder.
+Murder is the intentional taking of life, with full knowlege of the implications.
+Reduction fits this definition.
 It is a result of setting his heart against God, and he has dragged the entire culture along with him.
 The intention of creating humans to destroy them is not at all the same as the occasional natural miscarriage in an intimate marital relationship.

 Many great faithful researchers are engaged in the fight against sterility without degrading and compromising life like IVF.
 While fully safeguarding the dignity of human procreation some have achieved results which previously seemed unattainable.
 Scientists therefore are to be encouraged to continue their research with the aim of preventing the causes of sterility and of being able to remedy them so that sterile couples will be able to procreate in full respect for their own personal dignity and that of the child to be born.
-Napro Technology is much more successful than IVF and it destroys no embryos and does not separate sex from procreation. http://www.fertilitycare.ca/
+Napro Technology is much more successful than IVF and it destroys no embryos and does not separate sex from procreation.
+Pope Paul VI Institute for the Study of Reproductive Care

 Donum Vitae is the document written by Cardinal Ratzinger before he became Pope Benedict XVI.
 It is the official Vatican statement about IVF.
-My Evangelical friend says:
+Our Evangelical friend says:

 I am not crazy about a divisional approach (Catholics vs. Evangelicals).
 Many great Evangelicals would disagree with many of the arguments for IVF presented above.

-Even if we don’t want accept the authority of the Donum Vitae (the Church’s position on IVF), I think it’s a great read, in the same way as I might enjoy reading a book by Focus on the Family.
+Even if we don’t want accept the authority of the Donum Vitae (the Church’s position on IVF), It’s a great read, in the same way as a Catholic might enjoy reading a book by Focus on the Family.
 Why should we ignore a great piece of writing just because we don’t agree that it has moral authority over us?
-It takes an hour to read and is much more articulate discussion of IVF than anything I can provide. http://www.cin.org/vatcong/donumvit.html.
+It takes an hour to read and is a much more articulate discussion of IVF than anything we can provide. http://www.cin.org/vatcong/donumvit.html.
 The Dignitas Personae is here.

 I suggest the unitive and procreative elements of a relationship are inseparable.
 You are referring to Ephesians 5 which says, "For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh."
 This is a restatement of Genesis 2:24, but it is preceded by Gen 1:28.